Legal Wellbeing:

 Wellbeing and Mental Health in Law Firms

-Gain insight from leaders as they explore the key wellbeing and mental health challenges currently facing the legal sector.
+Gain insight from leaders as they explore the key wellbeing and lawyer mental health challenges currently facing the legal sector.

 This discussion will examine the evolving risks to mental health in the workplace which are being shaped by the shifting cultural expectations of colleagues, clients and regulators, rapid technological change and the continuing high pressure work culture.